EnterpriseDB/tpa/docs/tpaexec-rehydrate.md

 	There must be at least one node specified for the rehydrate command to execute

 ```
-rehydrate will check whether delete_on_termination has been set to false for any relevant volumes,
+The rehydrate command will check whether delete_on_termination has been set to false for any relevant volumes,
 and if not set, will stop before any instance is terminated.